dirkpetersen/crowd-hpc/README.md

 # crowd-hpc
-Evaluation of a collaborative HPC/AI stack
+Evaluation of a collaborative HPC/AI stack in a KVM testbed

 ## Prepare host machine (hypervisor) and user account